Using pyseobnr

 freqs = hpf.deltaF*np.arange(hpf.data.length)

-The notebook below gives a complete example on how to use pyseobnr:
+The notebooks below give several examples on how to use pyseobnr

 EOB internal interface